Trial of Sean Dunn: Background and incident

 Late at night on August 10, Sean Charles Dunn—then a 37-year-old paralegal with the Office of International Affairs in the United States Department of Justice Criminal Division—began yelling at several U.S. Customs and Border Protection agents stationed on the corner of 14th and U Street, Northwest.
 Dunn called the agents "fascists" and "racists" and shouted "Why are you here?
-I don’t want you in my city!"
+I don't want you in my city!"
 Dunn then crossed the street, returned, threw a Subway footlong turkey sandwich (Note: News reports at the time incorrectly characterized it as a salami sandwich.) at U.S. Customs and Border Protection officer Greg Lairmore, and ran away; he was then arrested.
-The Attorney General announced soon afterwards that Dunn had been fired, claiming he was part of the Deep State.
+Attorney General Pam Bondi announced soon afterwards that Dunn had been fired, claiming he was part of the "Deep State".

 Prosecution and trial

 Prosecutors with the office of the United States Attorney for the District of Columbia initially charged Dunn with felony assault.
 A group of twenty armed federal agents arrested Dunn at his home on August 13, 2025; Dunn's lawyer said that the government did not give Dunn an opportunity to surrender himself.
 The Trump administration later released a promotional video of Dunn's arrest on social media.
 After an arrest, federal prosecutors typically have 30 days to convince a grand jury to file an indictment.
-Grand juries almost always agree to indict, because only a simple majority has to agree, the evidence threshold is low, more evidence is considered admissible, and the proceedings are secret – defense attorneys are not allowed to be present by law.
+Grand juries almost always agree to indict, because only a simple majority has to agree, the evidentiary threshold is low, the rules of evidence are limited, and the proceedings are secret.
 However, D.C. residents have strongly opposed the deployment of federal troops to Washington, and the Trump administration had been seeking unusually severe charges for incidents in connection to it.
 On August 27, the grand jury refused to indict Dunn; days before, another grand jury had refused to indict Sidney Reid on felony charges also related to the deployment.
-Dunn was instead charged with the misdemeanor offense of assaulting or impeding a federal office under 18 U.S.C. § 111(a)(1).
+Dunn was instead charged with the misdemeanor offense of assaulting or impeding a federal officer under 18 U.S.C. § 111(a)(1).
 He pled not guilty at his arraignment on September 10.

 The prosecution and defense argued for different interpretations of the statute Dunn was charged under, which makes it illegal to "forcibly assault, ... impede, ... or interfere with" a government official "while engaged in or on account of the performance of official duties".
 The defense argued that the terms and their definitions should only apply to contact that causes substantial physical harm, while the government argued for a broader interpretation.
 Judge Carl J. Nichols held in the jury instructions that "touching offensive to a person of reasonable sensibilities" can constitute "injury", an essential component of the definitions of "assault" and "forcibly".
 The defense filed a motion to dismiss for selective prosecution, but it was not ruled on before the beginning of the trial.